hfxbse/SportBuzzer/README.md

 button to start changing the value.
 Use the previous button to lower the value, and use the next button to increase it.
 When done editing the value, press the confirm button again to confirm your input.

-While being in either the stopwatch or timer mode, pressing the buzzer will start the time, and pressing the buzzer again will stop it.
+While being in either the stopwatch or timer mode, pressing the buzzer button will start the time, and pressing the buzzer button again will stop it.
 You can also cancel out by pressing the confirm button on the cancel element.
 **After canceling no result is shown.**

-When in the same wireless channel and same mode, pressing either of the buzzers will stop the time.
+When in the same wireless channel and same mode, pressing either of the buzzer buttons will stop the time.

 Detailed information about the usage and limits can be found in the [wiki](https://github.com/StuBITtv/SportBuzzer/wiki).